atosti/fo3-perfect-character/README.md

 ## Character Build
 ### SPECIAL
-ST = 5, PE = 6, EN = 6, C = 1, I = 10, A = 6, L = 6
+**ST = 5, PE = 6, EN = 6, C = 1, I = 10, A = 6, L = 6**

-Most of these are selected for Perk requirements, but 10 Intelligence is specifically chosen to allow for the maximum amount of skillpoints per level-up.
-If you're wondering why I don't pick 9, it's so I can only ever go to Rivet City one and clear the Jefferson Memorial (a quest requirement) as I'm forced to walk through it.
+Most of these are selected for Perk requirements, and 10 Intelligence is chosen to earn the maximum skillpoints per level-up.

 ### Tagged Skills
-Explosives, Lockpick, Small Guns
+**Explosives, Lockpick, Small Guns**

-1. Explosives is a key skill for the EXP farming that will be done midway through the run, and having it at 50 is also needed for Demolition Expert.
+1. Explosives of 50 is required for Demolition Expert, which is an early perk and required for EXP farming later on.
-2. Level 50 lockpicking is needed pretty early on, so tagging it here makes a lot of sense.
+2. Level 50 lockpicking is needed almost immediately, so tagging it allows that to be easily achieved.
-3. Given you start the game with a 10mm pistol, this will help make the initial steps much easier.
-Plus, you eventually need 60 small guns for Concentrated Fire, so the points are well spent.
+3. Early game revolves around the 10mm pistol and other small guns, so this makes initial leveling easier and more consistent.

 ## The Introduction
 <details>